danielztolnai/vbios-secure-boot/README.md

 		EFI: Signature Valid, Subsystem: Boot, Machine: X64 Last image
 ```
 The first image is the legacy, while the second one is the EFI ROM.
 Take note that the EFI ROM is found at `0xe800` and the EFI image within starts at an offset of `0x58`.
+Your values may be different.

 ## 3. Extract the EFI image and decompress it
 Use the EFI ROM base address and the EFI image offset from the previous step.